-National Women’s Health Week is an initiative led by the U.S. Department of Health and Human Services’ Office on Women’s Health to encourage women to make their health a priority.
+National Women’s Health Week is an initiative led by the U.S. Department of Health and Human Services Office on Women’s Health to encourage women to make their health a priority.
 At USA Vein Clinics, our mission is to put our patients first.
-We achieve this by providing the most advanced, safe, and effective vein care in the nation, and by committing to being a trusted and compassionate partner on our patients’ treatment journey.
+We achieve this by providing the most advanced, safe, and effective vein care nationwide and committing to being a trusted and compassionate partner on our patients’ treatment journey.

 We want to honor our partnership with our patients in observance of National Women’s Health Week by promoting educational and motivational resources to help women put their health first this week and all year round.
 Follow us on social media to read more and share these resources to help us celebrate women’s health.

 - Hormones and Vein Disease: Discover the Connection

 - Can I Get Varicose Veins When I’m Young?